Three Steps to a Healthier Email Marketing List

 Not Every Unsubscribe is a Crisis

-It’s a fact of marketing: No matter how responsible we are, no matter how impactful our message is, some amount of list attrition is inevitable.
+It’s a fact of marketing: no matter how responsible we are, no matter how impactful our message is, some amount of list attrition is inevitable.

 Details Matter, So Does Perspective